Requirements: Art and Art History

 Fine Arts Division

 The goal of the Department of Art and Art History is to provide instruction in and experience with the visual arts in the context of the liberal arts.
-The department offers two majors: studio art and the history of art.
+The department offers two majors: studio art and art history.
 A major in studio art is intended to make the student particularly qualified to communicate ideas in visual form.
-A major in the history of art is intended to prepare the student to interpret and contextualize ideas presented in visual form throughout the past.
+A major in art history is intended to prepare the student to interpret and contextualize ideas presented in visual form throughout the past.

 - Studio Art: Introductory Courses